 The project works with many other community organisations in Darwin including community gardens, school kitchen gardens, Darwin Community Arts, multicultural groups, market stall holders, backyard growers and interested individuals.

 GULP NT (Growing and Using Local Produce) was the outcome of a group of local Darwin residents wanting to encourage the Darwin community to embrace local Tropical produce through community events and workshops and networking people and places together.

 The “GULP” project formalised these get togethers and threw them open to the wider community hosting workshops and food shares in public spaces in association with other community groups.
 Thanks to funding in 2013 and 2014 from The Community Benefit fund (Department of business NT Government) and City of Darwin Environment grants we were able to host workshops free of charge for anyone to attend in the wider Darwin community.

 So far workshop and ingredient topics have included- cooking okra, wet season greens, preparing coconuts to make coconut milk and oil, growing Asian wet season beans and crops and cooking cassava roots into sweet and savoury dishes, multicultural uses of Banana, bitter melon and taro, eggplant dishes and more recently the use of native bush tucker.

-We aim to include anyone new to Darwin, The Tropics, local food and gardening and those already passionate and knowledgeable.
+We aim to include anyone new to Darwin, The Tropics and its produce as well as those already passionate and knowledgeable.
 These connections to food through community are essential due to the remote location of Darwin and its reliance on trucked in food supplies and creating community is important in a rapidly growing small city.

 If you or your organisation would like to get involved please contact us